As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Stabilize the carafe and filter by placing your free hand around the neck and filter simultaneously.

-- Pour the white or red wine through the filter into the carafe, often pausing so that the filter doesn’t tear.
+- Pour the white or red wine through the filter into the carafe, pausing often so that the filter doesn’t tear.

 - Take care to pour the last bit of wine slowly so that the sediment, sludge, or wine crystals do not get forced through the filter.